-Circle Business Accounts enable professional traders to securely store, send, and receive on-chain stablecoin payments to and from digital asset exchanges within minutes.
-Additionally, account holders can easily convert fiat currency into USDC and vice versa, and all stablecoins held in a Circle Business Account are insured.
+Circle Accounts enable professional traders to securely store, send, and receive on-chain stablecoin payments to and from digital asset exchanges within minutes.
+Additionally, account holders can easily convert bank account balances into USDC and vice versa, and all stablecoins held in a Circle Account are insured.

 Circle’s USDC settlement infrastructure is connected to Silvergate’s SEN, allowing customers to obtain USDC for their fiat deposits in a matter of minutes.
 Conversely, they can cash out to a bank account from a USDC balance extremely quickly.

-The Wallets API allows market makers to create a multitude of sub-wallets under their Circle Business Account, relying on Circle’s custody and ledger to segregate funds flows in any way that’s required for their business processes.
+The Digital Dollar Accounts product allows market makers to create a multitude of sub-wallets under their Circle Account, relying on Circle’s custody and ledger to segregate funds flows in any way that’s required for their business processes.
 These APIs provide powerful tools for OTC desks who need to store balances by counter-party and manage on-chain settlement flows on an account by account basis.